 To save some time and to maximize productivity, you can import data to an Excel spreadsheet.
 Here’s how:

+Select the import option that fits your data.
 Your data is probably in a CSV or HTML file format, but all of the choices are a possibility depending on the platform or software you’re using.

 It’s possible that your import process didn’t go 100-percent perfect.

-Take some time to go through your information and fine tune any incorrect fields.
+Take some time to go through your information and fine-tune any incorrect fields.

 For example, columns that are supposed to be a currency, such as USD, may appear as regular numbers.